Ettore Bastianini: Battling illness and the end of a career: 1963–1967

 In November 1962 Bastianini was diagnosed with a throat tumor just months after his mother's death from cancer.
 He discussed his illness with only his family and a few very close friends, fearing the negative impact that the news could have on his career.
 He spent the first four months of 1963 in treatment in Switzerland, and then, the following April, returned to the stage for several of his staple roles at the Vienna State Opera.
 Noting that his voice seemed drier than previously, critics gave him mixed reviews.
 As his health declined further, Bastianini became depressed and uncertain whether he should continue singing.

 On 2 July 1963, he won the Palio di Siena as captain of the Pantera-contrada, the town quarter of the Panther.
 Though usually the people of the neighbourhood pay all the costs involved (the jockey and the secret deals with other contrada), Bastianini was very generous with his own fortune.
 In 1958, he had already made a generous gift for the construction of the headquarters of Pantera.
 On the evening of the Cena della Vittoria, the Dinner of Victory, he sang for the people of his quarter.
 After his death, Cynthia Wood, his last companion, became captain of the Contrada della Pantera, one of the few and the only American woman to hold this position.
 Bastianini bought the winning horse, the famous Topolone, and changed its name to Ettore.
 Shortly thereafter, he appeared successfully as Conte di Luna at the Salzburg Festival.
 The following autumn, he debuted in Tokyo in a much-lauded production of Il trovatore, broadcast live on Japanese television.
 In December of that year he made his last appearance at La Scala, as Rodrigo in Don Carlo.

 Bastianini's health declined steadily over the last two years of his career.
 His performances were inconsistent, some excellent and others poor.
 In 1964, he sang his last new role, Mephisto in La damnation de Faust, at the Teatro di San Carlo in Naples, to good reviews, but his Conte di Luna in Il trovatore in Prato that year was reportedly disastrous.
 In 1965, his final year on stage, he returned to the Lyric Opera of Chicago to sing Amonasro.
 He also portrayed Scarpia at the Teatro Comunale Florence, and Iago at the Cairo Opera House.
 He spent most of 1965 at the Met with mixed results.
 Some performances were well received, but he was booed during a performance of Tosca.
 His final operatic appearance was as Rodrigo in Verdi's Don Carlo at the Met, on 11 December 1965.
 He finally succumbed to cancer in January 1967, and was buried in his hometown of Siena.

-The Associazione Internazionale Culturale Musicale Ettore Bastianini (www.associazioneettorebastianini.org) keeps alive the artistic legacy of this great singer.
+The Associazione Internazionale Culturale Musicale Ettore Bastianini (www.associazioneettorebastianini.org) keeps alive the artistic legacy of this singer.